If you have recently got your acrylics removed, you may now be wondering why your nails feel thinner than they did before.

 For those with weak nails who have never had acrylics before, the process can seem a little daunting.
 So long as they are applied and removed correctly, acrylics shouldn’t leave your natural nails severely damaged.

-If you have very weak nails, prioritize strengthening them and getting them back to optimal condition before getting acrylics.
+If you have very weak nails, prioritize strengthening them and getting them back to the optimal condition before getting acrylics.
 Alternatively, some people may opt for gel nails instead of acrylics as they are believed to be less damaging and more flexible.

 How can I make my nails stronger after acrylics?